CTXφ bacteriophage

 The CTXφ bacteriophage is a filamentous bacteriophage.
 It is a positive-strand DNA virus with single-stranded DNA (ssDNA).

 CTXφ infects some strains of Vibrio cholerae, the bacterium that causes cholera.
 It carries the genes for cholera toxin (CTX), which makes cholera especially virulent.
 It can carry genes from one V. cholerae strain to another.

 Genetic material

 CTXφ is generally present and integrated into the genome of the V. cholerae bacterium, and more rarely in a virion from outside the bacterium.
 While integrated into the bacterial genome, CTX prophages are found on each of the two chromosomes (in the O1 serogroup of V. cholerae) or arranged in tandem on the larger chromosome (in the El Tor biotype of V. cholerae).
-The genome of CTXφ is 6.9 kb long and consists of two regions.
-The core region contains genes that code for CTX itself and some proteins that are presumed to form the outside coat of the virus.
-The RS2 region contains genes that control the replication, regulation, and integration of CTXφ.
+The genome of CTXφ is 7 kb long and consists of two regions.
+The core region, which is approximately 4,6 kb long, contains 5 genes that are associated with phage assembly and morphogenisis (psh, cep, pIIICTX, ace, zot) and two non structural genes.
+The two non structural genes encoded in the core region of the phage are ctxA and ctxB which are the genes encoding for the Cholera Toxin (CT).
+The RS2 region, which measures 2,4 kb, contains genes that control the replication, regulation, and integration of CTXφ.
+The three genes encoded in the RS2 region are rstR, rstA and rstB.